Marrakech Attractions: Your Ultimate Guide to Jemaa el-Fna and Top Points of Interest

 - Souk el Kebir: Known for textiles, including carpets and traditional Moroccan clothing

-- Souk des Teinturiers: The dyers’ souk, where you can see fabrics being dyed in rainbow colors
+- Souk des Teinturiers: The dyers’ souk, where fabrics are dyed in rainbow colors

 - Souk Haddadine: The blacksmiths’ quarter, filled with the sound of hammers on metal